-The Manager will pay servicing commissions to Dealers whose clients have purchased Class A Units and remain invested in the Fund during the relevant quarter.
+The Manager will pay servicing commissions to Dealers whose clients have purchased Class A Units of a Fund and remain invested in the Fund during the relevant quarter.
 The servicing commission, expressed as an annual percentage of the Class Net Asset Value per Unit, is 1% for Class A Units.
 The servicing commissions will be paid on a quarterly basis in arrears.
+The Manager does not pay servicing commissions in respect of Class F Units.
 Servicing commissions may be modified or discontinued by the Manager at any time.